Glorious Betsy

-Glorious Betsy is a 1928 silent film with talking sequences.
-It is based on the 1908 play of the same name by Rida Johnson Young, and it stars Dolores Costello.
+Glorious Betsy is a 1928 sound part-talkie drama film.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
+The film is based on the 1908 play of the same name by Rida Johnson Young, and it stars Dolores Costello.
 It was produced by Warner Bros. and nominated for an Academy Award for Best Writing, Adaptation in 1929.
 The film was directed by Alan Crosland with cinematography by Hal Mohr.

-A mute print of this film survives in the Library of Congress, and while the copy is missing some of the sound reels, it's unknown whether other copies of the sound have been preserved elsewhere.
-Vitaphone track survive incomplete at UCLA Film and Television Archive.
+A mute print of this sound film survives in the Library of Congress.
+The Vitaphone soundtrack discs, which are needed to restore the sound to the film, may exist in private hands but are not currently known to exist at any archive.
+Vitaphone track survive incomplete at UCLA Film & Television Archive.

 Although the film was written by both Anthony Coldeway and Jack Jarmuth (the latter credited only for title cards); only Coldeway was nominated for the Academy Award.